Creative visualization (New Age): 21st century

-In 2006, Byrne made a film called The Secret, and compiled a subsequent book of the same name, which made significant claims for the potential human use of such an energy, and popularized a maxim called the Law of Attraction, originally proposed in 1906 by New Thought author William Walker Atkinson, in his book Thought Vibration or the Law of Attraction in the Thought World.
+In 2006, Byrne made a film called The Secret, and compiled a subsequent book of the same name, which made significant claims for the potential human use of such an energy, and popularized a maxim called the Law of Attraction, originally proposed in 1906 by New Thought writer William Walker Atkinson, in his book Thought Vibration or the Law of Attraction in the Thought World.

 Byrne's book and film The Secret, and its rendition of the Law of Attraction, asserted three claims.
 Firstly, that thoughts and other mental content, such as visual imagery, is composed of "pure energy".
 Secondly, that this is the same energy that permeates everyone, everything, and brings order to the universe.
 Thirdly, that this energy obeys the principle of 'like attracts like', such that if you think negative thoughts, or visualize unpleasant or undesirable images, the energy of which those thoughts and images are allegedly made will attract the material manifestation of what you think and visualize.

-According to advocates of this maxim, including Bob Proctor, Neale Donald Walsch, and Jack Canfield, it is also logically reversible, such that negative or undesirable circumstances are to be interpreted as the causal outcome of negative thoughts and images.